Parents Have a Love/Hate Relationship with YouTube

 I’m going to start off with a bold statement.
 Most kids spend far too many hours watching videos, particularly on YouTube.
 The emerging science around what are being coined as Glow Kids is frightening (kids who grow up immersed in digital devices).
 The constant stimulation of screens is disrupting their attention template, making it difficult for kids to focus, imagine, self-reflect, and simply be still with their thoughts.

-Not only that, but with over 300 hours of videos being uploaded every hour of every day, YouTube can’t hire enough people or create an algorithm smart enough to clear out the filth.
-Only hours after YouTube boasted about removing 8.3 million objectionable videos during the first quarter of 2018, Buzz Feed found thumbnail boasting bestiality.
+Not only that, but with over 300 hours of videos being uploaded every minute of every day, YouTube can’t hire enough people or create an algorithm smart enough to clear out the filth.
+Only hours after YouTube boasted about removing 8.3 million objectionable videos during the first quarter of 2018, Buzz Feed found thumbnails boasting bestiality.

-With that in mind, if you have a child under 14 who loves YouTube, I’m asking you to say no more often than you say yes, when it comes to how much they watch.
-In the rest of this post, we would like to practical, age-specific advice to parents about YouTube for each major childhood stage.
+In the rest of this post, we would like to give practical, age-specific advice to parents about YouTube for each major childhood stage.

 How to Use YouTube Parental Controls During Each Age and Stage of Life